jerridan/shardVPN/README.md

  - CloudWatchLogsFullAccess
  - AmazonEC2ContainerServiceFullAccess

-In the end, your default AWS credentials on your local system must have the above permissions.
+In the end, your local AWS credentials file must grant ShardVPN the above permissions.
 I recommend setting up these permissions in the following manner:
   1. Go to the IAM service in your AWS account.
   1. Create a user.
 You may name it whatever you like.